KizzyCode/embedded-lora-rust/rfm95/README.md

 # `embedded-lora-rfm95`
 A `no-std`-compatible, opinionated driver for the RFM95 LoRa modem.
-It only supports the LoRa mode, and has only been tested with the 868 MHz variant for now.
+It only supports the LoRa mode, and has only been tested with the EU 868 MHz ISM bands for now.

 ## Features
 The crate supports the following optional `cargo` features: